leonsteinhaeuser/terraform-k8s-hcloud/README.md

 | `k8s_deploy_acme_cert_manager` | boolean | `false` | Defines whether the acme cert-manager should be used |
 | `k8s_acme_issuer_email` | string | | Defines the e-mail address of the issuer, which is used for letsencrypt as target mail for expiring certificates and problems related to your account |
 | `k8s_certmanager_acme_installation_version` | string | `v1.0.4` | Defines the version of the acme cert-manager which should be installed.
 See https://github.com/jetstack/cert-manager/releases/ to see the available versions |

 ---

+## Recommendations

+Since all scripts were mainly tested with ubuntu-20.04 systems, we recommend to use ubuntu-20.04 on your Kubernetes machines.

+---